samlazrak/Anycubic-Kossel-Linear-Plus/README.md

 # Getting Started:

 First you need to build the printer from the kit.
-You shouldn't have any problems here, the instructions are written in decent English considering the Chinese manufacturer.

 ### First things to do right after building: